Dumibell/humanlog-assignment/README.md

 A React component wrapper for the asciinema-player that allows you to embed terminal recordings in your React applications.

-## Props
+## Configuration

-The component accepts all options from asciinema-player plus:
+When using this component, you can provide the following options:

+### Required Options

-- `src` (required): Path to the .cast file or cast-formatted data received from API response
+- `src`: Path to the .cast file or cast-formatted data received from API response

-- `autoplay` (default: true): Automatically start playback
-- `loop` (default: true): Loop the playback
+### Default Settings

+- `autoplay`: Set to true by default, starts playback automatically
+- `loop`: Set to true by default, repeats playback continuously

-- All other asciinema-player options are supported
+All other asciinema-player options are also supported and can be passed as props to customize the player's behavior.